 5. Covering Tracks and Consolidation: Upon achieving their initial objectives, attackers often erase traces of their intrusion to evade detection by security systems and forensic investigations.
 This phase can transform a successful spear phishing attack into an Advanced Persistent Threat (APT), where attackers continue to monitor and extract data, turning a single successful breach into a sustained channel for espionage or data theft.

-Social engineering, the psychological manipulation of people into performing actions or divulging confidential information, is at the heart of any phishing attempt.
+Social engineering, the psychological manipulation of people into performing actions or divulging confidential information, is at the heart of any phishing attempt

 Phishing casts a wide net, going for quantity over quality, as phishing messages are not personalized and often contain low-effort content.
-That means that they must be sent to many people to reach
+That means that they must be sent to many people to reach unsuspecting individuals who can be deceived into providing sensitive information.

 Whaling is considered a subtype of spear phishing that targets high-profile individuals within an organization, such as C-level executives.
 With an even narrower focus, attackers use in-depth personalization and social engineering to trick high-value targets into making large financial transactions or revealing sensitive information.